GPla/eTaPR/README.md

+## Changes

+- Fixes some issue for edges cases where no valid predictions or anomalies are present
+- Create a `setup.py` and `requirements.txt` to make it installable directly from the github repo
+- Remove `__pycache__` artifacts

+Install directly from GitHub via `pip install git+https://github.com/GPla/eTaPR`

 # Enhanced Time-series Aware Precision and Recall

 An anomaly coincides with a 'time range' in time-series data because an anomalous event (e.g., cyber attack, failure, or fraud) affects a system in a period.